The New & Old World of Credit

 Often confused with Collateral.
 Capital is the value of assets that a borrower owns, which may include assets that are pledged as collateral for a loan.

-Lenders like to see some contribution or "hurt" from the borrower and this is where a contribution of capital is desired.
-A material level of deposit for a property purchase etc.
+Lenders like to see some contribution or "hurt" from the borrower and this is where a contribution of capital is desired, such as a material level of deposit for a property purchase, etc.

-So, after we met the other "C's", the conditions of your loan such as the interest rate, the repayment term and the purpose of the money are of course critical factors too.
+After the other "Cs" are met, the conditions of your loan kick in, such as the interest rate, the repayment term and the purpose of the money as critical factors.
+Commercial loans will have separate "covenants" which form part of the loan conditions.

 The updated Banking Code of Practice talks of more "plain English".
 This should also help borrowers understand their obligations or any covenants that apply to their lending after it is funded.